Not-A-Builder/Regression-Classification-Keras/README.md

 • A problem with multiple input variables is often called a multivariate regression problem.
 • A regression problem where input variables are ordered by time is called a time series forecasting problem.

+## Classification

+Classification predictive modeling is the task of approximating a mapping function (f) from input variables (X) to discrete output variables (y).

+The output variables are often called labels or categories.
+The mapping function predicts the class or category for a given observation.

+For example, an email of text can be classified as belonging to one of two classes: “spam“ and “not spam“.

 Demonstration of how to use the Keras library in Deep Neural Networks to solve Regression as well as Classification Problems.

 Inside the Dataets folder, you will find the 2 requisite datsets in .csv format: